-4. Malaysian submarines have their masthead light and sidelights placed well forward and very low over the water in proportion to the length and tonnage of these vessels.
-In particular:

-a.
-Some submarines can only show a forward masthead light in calm confined waters;

-b.
-The main masthead light may be well forward of the mid-point of the submarine's length.

-5. There are two stern lights fitted onboard.
-One is placed at the aft part of the bridge fin and the other one is placed on the upper part of the rudder.
-Both of these lights may at any time will be partially obscured by spray and wash.
-In some cases, if the stern light on the aft part of the bridge fin is lit, it will be quite close to the masthead light of the submarine, and thus will not give a true indication of the submarine's length.
-However, if the stern light on the upper part of the rudder is lit, extra caution must be taken to avoid confusion with two separate vessels of less than 50 meters in length.
-They are both invariably lower than the sidelights.
+- 4. Malaysian submarines have their masthead and side lights placed well forward and very low over the water in proportion to the length and tonnage of these vessels.
+In particular: - a.
+Some submarines can only show a forward masthead light in calm confined waters; - b.
+The main masthead light may be well forward of the mid-point of the submarine's length. - 5.
+Emergency Stern lights are placed at the end of the bridge fin, and may at times be partially obscured by spray and wash.
+In some cases the emergency stern lights will be well near to the masthead light of the submarine, and thus will not give a true indication of the submarine's length.
+They are invariably lower than the side lights. - 6.
+The after light (used as stern light at sea) of submarines at anchor is mounted on the upper rudder, which is some distance astern of the hull's surface waterline.
+Care must be taken to avoid confusion with two separate vessels of less than 50 meters in length.

-6. The overall arrangement of submarine lights is therefore unusual and may well give the impression of markedly smaller and shorter vessels than they are.
-Their vulnerability to collision when proceeding on the surface dictates particular caution when approaching them.

-7. Nearly all submarines are fitted with an amber quick-flashing light situated above or abaft the main steaming light.
+- 7. The overall arrangement of submarine lights is therefore unusual and may well give the impression of markedly smaller and shorter vessels than they are.
+Their vulnerability to collision when proceeding on the surface dictates particular caution when approaching them. - 8.
+Nearly all submarines are fitted with an amber quick-flashing light situated above or abaft the main steaming light.
 This additional light is for use as an aid to identification in narrow waters and areas of dense traffic as well as in unfavourable weather conditions such as heavy rain and fog.
 Malaysian SCORPENE class submarines exhibit a very quick flashing yellow (VQ.Y) identification light of 120 flashes per minute.
-This identification light should not be confused with an air cushion vessel operating in a non-displacement mode that displays the same light.
+This identification light should not be confused with an air cushion vessel operating in a non-displacement mode which displays the same light.